mkotsovoulou/ods6001a/assignments/assignment3/README.md

-# Programming Problem 3: Functions
+# Programming Problem 2_2 : Functions

-> The purpose of this assignment is to test your understanding and application of the concepts discussed in **week 2**:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed in **Week 2**:
 >
 > - define functions that accept parameters and return values
 > - call functions with arguments